Account Aliases vs. Masked Aliases

 CodaMail offers two distinct types of email aliases, each with unique advantages.
 Understanding the differences between them will help you maximize your privacy and organizational capabilities.

 Account aliases are essentially your account name at multiple domains.
-They're directly connected to your primary account identity.
+They're directly connected to your primary account identity and provide a way to use the same username across our entire network of 30+ domains.

 Key Features: